-In April 2019, Pioneer Hi-Bred International, Inc. (Pioneer) submitted a petition (19-101-01p) to USDA-APHIS requesting that genetically engineered (GE) DP202216 corn, and any progeny derived from it, no longer be considered regulated under 7 CFR part 340.
-A GE organism is no longer subject to the requirements of 7 CFR part 340 if APHIS determines that it is unlikely to pose a plant pest risk.
-DP202216 corn is currently regulated by APHIS.
+In April 2019, Pioneer Hi-Bred International, Inc. (Pioneer) submitted a petition (19-101-01p) to USDA-APHIS requesting that genetically engineered (GE) DP202216 corn, and any progeny derived from it, no longer be considered regulated articles under 7 CFR part 340.
+DP202216 corn is currently regulated by APHIS because it was developed using the plant pest Agrobacterium tumefaciens, a regulated article under 7 CFR part 340.2.1

-Pioneer genetically engineered DP202216 corn (hereafter referred to as DP202216 corn) for increased yield potential and resistance to the herbicide active ingredient (a.i.) glufosinate-ammonium.1 Increased yield potential is conferred by modifying expression of the transcription factor ZMM28, which regulates plant inflorescence2 and flower development.
+Pioneer genetically engineered DP202216 corn (hereafter referred to as DP202216 corn) for increased yield potential and resistance to the herbicide active ingredient (a.i.) glufosinate-ammonium.2 Increased yield potential is conferred by modifying expression of the transcription factor ZMM28, which regulates plant inflorescence3 and flower development.
 DP202216 corn contains a gene cassette with a constitutive corn promotor (zm-gos2), which drives expression of the zmm28 gene (ZMM28 protein) at an earlier growth stage in the leaf, and for a longer period of time in grain (Anderson et al. 2019).
 Both zm-gos2 and zmm28 naturally occur in corn.
-The earlier and extended expression of the ZMM28 protein in DP202216 corn results in improved grain yield potential.
-Resistance to glufosinate-ammonium is conferred by introduction of a modified pat gene, derived from the soil bacterium Streptomyces viridochromogenes.
-The pat
+The earlier and extended expression of the ZMM28 protein in DP202216 corn results in improved